Core Surf and Skate Retailers Saw Big Rally, Report Said

 “Surfboards, skateboards and wet suits are selling like hot cakes.
 You can’t find them.
 You have to wait five weeks for orders to come through,” Abdel said.
 “A lot of companies did not anticipate it.
 So it’s been very hard to find merchandise.”

-A recently released report from the market-research company ActionWatch, which isowned by Sports Marketing Surveys, based in Jupiter, Fla., found that June sales were great for its panel of independent surf-and-skate retailers.
+A recently released report from the market-research company ActionWatch, which is owned by Sports Marketing Surveys, based in Jupiter, Fla., found that June sales were great for its panel of independent surf-and-skate retailers.
 Year-over-year sales for these stores in June increased by 15 percent.
 Many of these retailers run businesses on retail streets and beachfront neighborhoods away from indoor malls.

 “This resulted in an almost perfect V-shaped recovery after a disastrous March and even worse April and a promising May,” wrote Patrik Schmidle, president of ActionWatch.
 Its June sales report was released on Aug.
 4.